vilniusdojo/katas/2017-07-10/uva-10189/README.md

 ## Output

 The output must consist of lines of squares for the field in input.
-But instead of each safe square, there must be a number of adjacent mines to that square.
+But instead of each safe square, there must be a number of adjacent mine squares to that safe square.